Doctors encourage exclusive breastfeeding for babies 6 months and younger

 A recent debate about feeding infants solid food before 6 months of age has become a point of conversation among new mothers.
 According to the American Academy of Pediatrics, mothers should exclusively breastfeed for the first four to six months, however a recent study has questioned whether starting solid food earlier leads to better sleep.

-Elizabeth Doyle, M.D., physician with Norton Community Medical Associates – Shepherdsville and Norton Healthcare’s system medical director for lactation, weighed in on the discussion and other breastfeeding topics.
+Elizabeth Doyle, M.D., physician with Norton Community Medical Group – Shepherdsville and Norton Healthcare’s system medical director for lactation, weighed in on the discussion and other breastfeeding topics.

 You know Norton Children’s Hospital for high-quality specialty care for kids.
 Norton Children’s pediatricians offer you and your family care just for kids and teens close to home.

 Q: This new study notes that infants who are exclusively breastfed do not sleep as well as those who are given solid food earlier.
 Should parents be giving solid food to their babies earlier?